plotly/plotly.py/doc/python/shapes.md

 _introduced in plotly 4.7_

 You can create layout shapes programatically, but you can also draw shapes manually by setting the `dragmode` to one of the shape-drawing modes: `'drawline'`,`'drawopenpath'`, `'drawclosedpath'`, `'drawcircle'`, or `'drawrect'`.
 If you need to switch between different shape-drawing or other dragmodes (panning, selecting, etc.), modebar buttons can be added in the `config` to select the dragmode.
+If you switch to a different dragmode such as pan or zoom, you will need to select the drawing tool in the modebar to go back to shape drawing.

 This shape-drawing feature is particularly interesting for annotating graphs, in particular [image traces](/python/imshow) or [layout images](/python/images).